ooni/ooni.org/content/post/2026-faulty-measurements.md

 In the case of setting more stringent requirements on what probes can submit data to us, for example saying that only probes older than 6 months can upload, has the potential of impacting also the submission of measurements from “good” probes.

-We might apply submission restrictions based on certain properties of probes (eg. [probe\_age or measurement\_count](https://ooni.org/post/2025-requirements-for-oonis-anonymous-credentials/)), this may be done because we suspect to be under a sybil attack and we would like to block for example all recently created probes that are sending us bad data.
+We might apply submission restrictions based on certain properties of probes (eg. [probe_age or measurement_count](https://ooni.org/post/2025-requirements-for-oonis-anonymous-credentials/)), this may be done because we suspect to be under a sybil attack and we would like to block for example all recently created probes that are sending us bad data.
 For these kinds of restrictions we will probably want to keep them time bound and eventually remove them once we don’t believe to be under attack anymore.

-The other kind of restriction might be that of explicitly blocking a particular probe\_id, when we suspect the source of the bad data to be restricted to a single probe.
+The other kind of restriction might be that of explicitly blocking a particular `probe_id`, when we suspect the source of the bad data to be restricted to a single probe.
 These restrictions should probably also be time bound (so we don’t have to keep the list of bad probes forever), but since it’s much more specific it will not have such an impact on collecting measurements from unrelated probes.

 Regarding the presentation layer, we may similarly use these features to present measurements from blocked probes or less trustworthy probes different in sites like OONI Explorer.
 This might additionally feed into our measurement analysis engine so that measurements from these probes are ignored.

-# **Assessing the effectiveness of the solution** {#assessing-the-effectiveness-of-the-solution}
+# Assessing the effectiveness of the solution

 Mitigating the effect of faulty measurements entering the system is a two steps problem:

-- Having good observability of incoming measurements
+* Having good observability of incoming measurements
-- Having the right tools to filter out data when an issue is detected
+* Having the right tools to filter out data when an issue is detected

 At any given time, there are hundreds of measurements coming into Ooni systems.
 It’s really hard to have an idea of what’s constantly happening all the time.
 We have to understand what possible issues we could face, how to detect them in real time and what actions can be taken to mitigate them.

 This understanding is addressed by the faulty measurements research that led to some interesting insights of what faulty data looks like.
-With this research Ooni was able to put together a dashboard and several metrics in the system in order to better capture possible faulty measurement events.
+With this research OONI was able to put together a dashboard and several metrics in the system in order to better capture possible faulty measurement events.

 With this data we now have the ability to have a better understanding of the current state of the system and the data entering the database, and even set up automatic alerting.
 The next step is to be able to act on this data.

 The second problem is a bit harder to tackle.
 Let’s try to understand what an ideal solution would look like, what problems we would face and how these problems are solved by the anonymous credentials system.

-## **Problem statement** {#problem-statement}
+## Problem statement

 Let’s say that we detect that there’s a sudden increase in the number of incoming measurements with time anomalies from the past for a given country (CC) and network (ASN).
 This data is inconsistent with other legit measurements on the same CC, ASN and time interval.

 Let’s suppose that this data comes from a very small subset of concrete probes.
 How do we filter it out?

-## **Naive solution** {#naive-solution}
+## Naive solution

 If this is a very small set of probes, we could add an ID to the client, add the ID to the submission metadata  and do whitelisting of ids in the server.
 But this solution has the following problems:

-- Even unique randomized IDs are enough to **personally identify a probe**, which is in itself a huge problem
+* Even unique randomized IDs are enough to **personally identify a probe**, which is in itself a huge problem
-- The probe could just ask for a new ID, so we would have to define a more complex authentication system, probably asking for more **personally identifiable information** that we don’t want to store
+* The probe could just ask for a new ID, so we would have to define a more complex authentication system, probably asking for more **personally identifiable information** that we don’t want to store
-  - We could store analytics for each probe to estimate a confidence score, but this would make the personally identifiable information problem worse and make the system more complex
+* We could store analytics for each probe to estimate a confidence score, but this would make the personally identifiable information problem worse and make the system more complex
-  - If we don’t store this data, we can ask the probe to store it and send it when reporting new measurements, but a bad probe could easily forge it
+* If we don’t store this data, we can ask the probe to store it and send it when reporting new measurements, but a bad probe could easily forge it
-- This would start a game of wack-a-mole of hunting down these new probe ids
+* This would start a game of wack-a-mole of hunting down these new probe ids

 So the problem becomes:

-> How can we perform access control and define a confidence scoring without relying on **personally identifiable information** stored **long term** in our database?
+How can we perform access control and define a confidence scoring without relying on **personally identifiable information** stored **long term** in our database?

-## **Anonymous credentials solution** {#anonymous-credentials-solution}
+## Anonymous credentials solution

 The main idea behind anonymous credentials is the following:

-- We establish a trust scoring based on measurement submissions count (msm\_count) and age
+- We establish a trust scoring based on measurement submissions count (`msm_count`) and age
-  - We can filter out data based on msm\_count and age
+  - We can filter out data based on `msm_count` and age
   - We can scope this to specific CCs and ASNs combinations
 - A credential is handed and signed by the server.
   - Not stored in the server
   - Privately stored within the probe and never shared again
   - This credential cryptographically encodes the measurement count and age of the probe
 - Using this credential, a probe signs a submission request
 - The server validates this signature and submission.
-The msm\_count and age are encoded in the signature, so the server can check if the measurement is allowed to come through depending on the access rules we have.
+The `msm_count` and age are encoded in the signature, so the server can check if the measurement is allowed to come through depending on the access rules we have.
 Example:
-  - We only allow probes from CC \= XX and ASN \= 1234 to send measurements if they have sent at the least 100 measurements in the past
+  - We only allow probes from `CC` = XX and `ASN` = 1234 to send measurements if they have sent at the least 100 measurements in the past
 - When the signature is accepted, the server sends a new signature.
 Here’s the key part: The probe is only able to update its internal credential (that encodes measurement count and age) using this signature

 This solutions affords us the following features:

-- We can keep a trust score using the age and msm\_count of a probe
+- We can keep a trust score using the age and `msm_count` of a probe
 - This data is NOT stored on a server, it’s stored by probes and we can’t access it on demand.
-It’s not even reported explicitly on submission, it’s presented as ranges: my msm\_count lies between 100 and 500
+It’s not even reported explicitly on submission, it’s presented as ranges: my `msm_count` lies between 100 and 500
-- It doesn’t rely on information we didn’t have before: probe CC and ASN
+- It doesn’t rely on information we didn’t have before: probe `CC` and `ASN`
 - There’s no unique ID for each probe that won’t change over time

 Note that with this approach it is impossible to perform a very specific and targeted blocking.
 This is a limitation we accept and embrace to preserve user anonymity.
-We tackle this problem by carefully changing the access rules per (`probe_cc`, asn) tuple.
+We tackle this problem by carefully changing the access rules per (`probe_cc`, `asn`) tuple.

 Let’s go back to our previous problem statement and see how the anonymous credentials solution that OONI has implemented would solve that situation: